Sorting Arrays of Objects in JavaScript by Key

 Here's an example:

-Imagine you have the following array of objects, and you want to sort them first by `age` and then by `name`:
+Imagine you have the following array of objects, sorted first by `age` and then by `name`.

 const users = [